klahrinz/klahrinz.github.io/LAW01-06-2spp.md

 - (d) To perform all orders of the court by him to be performed.

-**Section 2.
+**§2.
 Bond of executor where directed in will.
 When further bond required.**

 If the testator in his will directs that the executors serve without bond, or with only his individual bond, he may be allowed by the court to give bond in such sum and with such surety as the court approves conditioned only to pay the debts of the testator; but the court may require of the executor a further bond in case of a change in his circumstance, or for other sufficient case, with the conditions named in the last preceding section.

-**Section 3.
+**§3.
 Bonds of joint executors and administrators.**

 When two or more persons are appointed executors or administrators the court may take a separate bond from each, or a joint bond from all.

-**Section 4.
+**§4.
 Bond of special administrator.**

 A special administrator before entering upon the duties of his trust shall give a bond, in such sum as the court directs, conditioned that he will make and return a true inventory of the goods, chattels, rights, credits, and estate of the deceased which come to his possession or knowledge, and that he will truly account for such as are received by him when required by the court, and will deliver the same to the person appointed executor or administrator, or to such other person as may be authorized to receive them.

 <p style="text-align:center; font-size: 16px; font-weight: bold;">RULE 82 Revocation of Administration, Death, Resignation, and Removal of Executors or Administrators</p>

-**Section 1.
+**§1.
 Administration revoked if will discovered.
 Proceedings thereupon.**

 If after letters of administration have been granted on the estate of a decedent as if he had died intestate, his will is proved and allowed by the court, the letters of administration shall be revoked and all powers thereunder cease, and the administrator shall forthwith surrender the letters to the court, and render his account with such time as the court directs.
 Proceeding for the issuance of letters testamentary or of administration under the will shall be as hereinbefore provided.

-**Section 2.
+**§2.
 Court may be remove or accept resignation of executor or administrator.
 Proceeding upon death, resignation, or removal.**

 If an executor or administrator neglects to render his account and settle the estate according to law, or to perform an order or judgment of the court, or a duty expressly provided by these rules, or absconds, or becomes insane, or otherwise incapable or unsuitable to discharge the trust, the court may remove him, or in its discretion, may permit him to resign.
 When an executor or administrator dies, resign, or is removed the remaining executor or administrator may administer the trust alone, unless the court grants letters to someone to act with him.
 If there is no remaining executor or administrator, administration may be to any suitable person.

-**Section 3.
+**§3.
 Acts before revocation, resignation, or removal to be valid.**

 The lawful acts of an executor or administrator before the revocation of his letters testamentary or of administration, or before his resignation or removal, shall have the like validity as if there had been no such revocation, resignation, or removal.

-**Section 4.
+**§4.
 Powers of new executor or administrator.
 Renewal of license to sell real estate.**

 The person to whom letters testamentary or of administration are granted after the revocation of former letters, or the death, resignation, or removal of a former executor or administrator, shall have the like powers to collect and settle the estate not administered that the former executor or administrator had, and may prosecute or defend actions commenced by or against the former executor or administrator, and have execution on judgments recovered in the name of such former executor or administrator.
 An authority granted by the court to the former executor or administrator for the sale or mortgage of real estate may be renewed in favor of such person without further notice or hearing.

 <p style="text-align:center; font-size: 16px; font-weight: bold;">RULE 83 Inventory and Appraisal.
 Provision for Support of Family</p>

-**Section 1.
+**§1.
 Inventory and appraisal to be returned within three months.**

 Within three (3) months after his appointment every executor or administrator shall return to the court a true inventory and appraisal of all real and personal estate of the deceased which has come into his possession or knowledge.
 In the appraisement of such estate, the court may order one or more of the inheritance tax appraisers to give his or their assistance.

-**Section 2.
+**§2.
 Certain article not to be inventoried.**

 The wearing apparel of the surviving husband or wife and minor children., the marriage bed and bedding, and such provisions and other articles as will necessarily be consumed in the subsistence of the family of the deceased, under the direction of the court, shall not be considered as assets, nor administered as such, and shall not be included in the inventory.

-**Section 3.
+**§3.
 Allowance to widow and family.**

 The widow and minor or incapacitated children of a deceased person, during the settlement of the estate, shall receive therefrom, under the direction of the court, such allowance as are provided by law.

 <p style="text-align:center; font-size: 16px; font-weight: bold;">RULE 84 General Powers and Duties of Executors and Administrators</p>

-**Section 1.
+**§1.
 Executor or administrator to have access to partnership books and property.
 How right enforced.**

 The executor or administrator of the estate of a deceased partner shall at all times have access to, and may examine and take copies of, books and papers relating to the partnership business, and make examine and make invoices of the property belonging to such partnership; and the surviving partner or partners, on request, shall exhibit to him all such books, papers, and property in their hands or control.
 On the written application of such executor or administrator, the court having jurisdiction of the estate may order any such surviving partner or partners to freely permit the exercise of the rights, and to exhibit the books, papers, and property, as in this section provided, and may punish any partner failing to do so for contempt.

-**Section 2.
+**§2.
 Executor or administrator to keep buildings in repair.**

 An executor or administrator shall maintain in tenable repair the houses and other structures and fences belonging to the estate, and deliver the same in such repair to the heirs or devisees when directed so to do by the court.

-**Section 3.
+**§3.
 Executor or administrator to retain whole estate to pay debts, and to administer estate not willed.**

 An executor or administrator shall have the right to the possession and management of the real as well as the personal estate of the deceased so long as it is necessary for the payment of the debts and the expenses of administration.

 <p style="text-align:center; font-size: 16px; font-weight: bold;">RULE 85 Accountability and Compensation of Executors and Administrators</p>

-**Section 1.
+**§1.
 Executor or administrator chargeable with all estate and income.**

 Except as otherwise expressly provided in the following sections, every executor or administrator is chargeable in his account with the whole of the estate of the deceased which has come into his possession, at the value of the appraisement contained in the inventory; with all the interest, profit, and income of such estate; and with the proceeds of so much of the estate as is sold by him, at the price at which it was sold.

-**Section 2.
+**§2.
 Not to profit by increase or lose by decrease in value.**

 No executor or administrator shall profit by the increase, or suffer loss by the decrease or destruction, without his fault, of any part of the estate.
 He must account for the excess when he sells any part of the estate for more than the appraisement, and if any is sold for the less than the appraisement, he is not responsible for the loss, if the sale has justly made.
 If he settles any claim against the estate for less than its nominal value, he is entitled to charge in his account only the amount he actually paid on the settlement.

-**Section 3.
+**§3.
 When not accountable for debts due estate.**

 No executor or administrator shall be accountable for debts due the deceased which remain uncollected without his fault.

-**Section 4.
+**§4.
 Accountable for income from realty used by him.**

 If the executor or administrator uses or occupies any part of the real estate himself, he shall account for it as may be agreed upon between him and the parties interested, or adjusted by the court with their assent; and if the parties do not agree upon the sum to be allowed, the same may be ascertained by the court, whose determination in this respect shall be final.

-**Section 5.
+**§5.
 Accountable if he neglects or delays to raise or pay money.**

 When an executor or administrator neglects or unreasonably delays to raise money, by collecting the debts or selling the real or personal estate of the deceased, or neglects to pay over the money he has in his hands, and the value of the estate is thereby lessened or unnecessary cost or interest accrues, or the persons interested suffer loss, the same shall be deemed waste and the damage sustained may be charged and allowed against him in his account, and he shall be liable therefor on his bond.

-**Section 6.
+**§6.
 When allowed money paid as cost.**

 The amount paid by an executor or administrator for costs awarded against him shall be allowed in his administration account, unless it appears that the action or proceeding in which the costs are taxed was prosecuted or resisted without just cause, and not in good faith.

-**Section 7.
+**§7.
 What expenses and fees allowed executor or administrator.
 Not to charge for services as attorney.
 Compensation provided by will controls unless renounced.**

 An executor or administrator shall be allowed the necessary expenses the care, management, and settlement of the estate, and for his services, four pesos per day for the time actually and necessarily employed, or a commission upon the value of so much of the estate as comes into his possession and is finally disposed of by him in the payment of debts, expenses, legacies, or distributive shares, or by delivery to heirs or devisees, of two per centum of the first five thousand pesos of such value, one per centum of so much of such value as exceeds five thousand pesos and does not exceed thirty thousand pesos, one-half per centum of so much of such value as exceed one hundred thousand pesos.
 But in any special case, where the estate is large, and the settlement has been attended with great difficulty, and has required a high degree of capacity on the part of the executor or administrator, a greater sum may be allowed.
 If objection to the fees allowed be taken, the allowance may be re-examined on appeal.